27th Sunday in Ordinary Time (B)

 So we would be wrong to hear these words and think only of the church’s regulations on marriage, its lengthy process for granting annulments, or its prohibition on the divorced and remarried in canonical marriages from receiving the sacraments without a declaration of nullity — though these things take their cue from the gospel.

-Indeed, we should first hear Jesus’ words as coming from someone who, despite cultural taboos, once sat by Jacob’s well, next to a Samaritan woman, in public, drinking from her cup—no matter the fact she had five husbands, and the man she was living with at the time was not her husband.
+Indeed, we should first hear Jesus’ words as coming from someone who, in John's gospel, despite cultural taboos once sat by Jacob’s well next to a Samaritan woman in public drinking from her cup—no matter the fact she had five husbands, and the man she was living with at the time was not her husband.
 For in the words of Pope St. John Paul II, “In all of Jesus’ teaching, as well as in his behavior, one can find nothing which reflects the discrimination against women prevalent in his day.
 On the contrary, his words and works always express the respect and honor due to women” Mulieris dignitatem, August 15, 1988, no. 13.)

 If anything, Jesus’ teaching on marriage affirms a relationship of equal dignity where both partners are made in the image and likeness of God.
 He recalls our creation where neither human being is subject to the other -- when Adam, upon on seeing Eve, said, This one, at last, is bone of my bones and flesh of my flesh (I).
 Such that all those things throughout Genesis, from the expulsion from Eden to the murder of Abel by his brother Cain to the confusion of languages at Babel to the flood in Noah’s day to his brothers selling Joseph into slavery all mar the relationship between people because of the hardness of your hearts (G).
 But it’s that original rupture that set the stage for sundering human equality that Jesus sought to highlight when fundamental he “enters into the concrete and historical situation of women, a situation which is.... expressed is habitual discrimination against women in favor of men” (ibid., no. 14).

-The church understands, of course, some domestic problems are best handled by a separation.
+The church understands, of course, how some domestic problems arising from this "rupture," are best handled by a separation of spouses.
 And it knows not every marriage that appears to be valid is (“what God has joined together”) -- else there would be no annulment process.
-And for those who were in a canonical marriage, are divorced and remarried without benefit of an annulment, Pope Francis – in something toward which his critics have been especially strident – has been especially understanding given past attitudes and policies:
+And for those who were in a presumably sacramental marriage, are divorced and remarried without benefit of an annulment, Pope Francis – in something toward which his critics have been especially strident – has been especially understanding given past attitudes and policies:

 The divorced who have entered a new union, for example, can find themselves in a variety of situations, which should not be pigeonholed or fit into overly rigid classifications leaving no room for a suitable personal and pastoral discernment.
 One thing is a second union consolidated over time, with new children, proven fidelity, generous self giving, Christian commitment, a consciousness of its irregularity and of the great difficulty of going back without feeling in conscience that one would fall into new sins (Amoris laetitia 298).

-Of the latter, I assume he means what Jesus called hardness of heart.
-Which appears to me central in Jesus’ teaching and presumably in the church’s praxis, hardness of our heart being what lies behind the impulse to end a sanctioned relationship whether by one party or both.
-A hardness that can be melted only if we love one another, and God remains in us, and [God’s] love is brought to perfection in us (Gospel Acclamation).
+But what appears to me central in Jesus’ teaching and presumably in the church’s praxis, is how hardness can be melted only if we love one another, and God remains in us, and [God’s] love is brought to perfection in us (Gospel Acclamation).
 For whom and through whom all things exist, forever and ever.
 Amen (II).

 Creator God, in Christ you call man and woman to the fullness of glory for which you created them in your image.
 Heal our hardened hearts, renew our obedience to your spoken will, and conform our lives to your gracious design.
 Grant this through Christ our Lord.
 Amen (ICEL 1998).